jpsxlr8/Web_Scraping/README.md

 # Web_Scraping
-Scrapping html elements from a webpage.
+Scraping html elements from a webpage.
 Create a database from scratch by extracting html elements from a webpage Modules Used: Urllib.request, BeautifulSoup, Regex and Pandas.